Itotineo/DataProducts/index.md

 # Developing Data Products - Shiny Application and Reproducible Pitch

 ## Overview
 For the developing Data Products course project I have created a Shiny Application which will predict diamond price on the basis of chosen parameters.
-Daimond dataset which I have collected from the website http://www.pricescope.com/.
-Daimond price determined by several factors, such as carat, Clarity, Cut etc. In my dataset I have choosen 6 predictive variables - Shape, Carat,Cut, Color, Clarity, Depth.
+Diamond dataset which I have collected from the website http://www.pricescope.com/.
+Diamond price determined by several factors, such as carat, Clarity, Cut etc. In my dataset I have choosen 6 predictive variables - Shape, Carat,Cut, Color, Clarity, Depth.

 ## Data Preparation
 Read the dataset [Diamond_price.csv](https://github.com/anupb08/DataProducts) which is in the current directory.